-In fulfilling its purposes, accreditation provides services to general constituencies: associated institutions, their students, the public.
+- Accreditation provides services to general constituencies: associated institutions, their students, and the public.

 - Accreditation provides public certification of acceptable institutional quality thus enhancing the reputation of an institution and its programmes and inspiring confidence in the educational community and the public it serves.